Tommrodrigues/Blog/content/posts/Matched Betting/index.md

 Matched betting, put simply, is a technique to profit from the free bets and incentives offered by bookmakers.
 For example: "bet £25 with us and we'll give you a £25 free bet!".

-It is a tried-and-tested technique that is totally risk free when done correctly.
+It is a tried-and-tested technique that is totally risk-free when done correctly.
 This is due to the fact that it relies on mathematical equations rather than chance.

 ![image](./images/stadium.jpg)